 Alpha Particles

 This kind of ionizing radiation is probably the least harmful among the other ionizing radiation because Alpha Particles cannot penetrate the human skin.
-So, it is only considered harmful or even deadly once it is emitted inside the human body.
+So, it is only considered harmful or even deadly once emitted inside the human body.
 The Alpha Particles are commonly carried by larger radioactive nuclei such as uranium, thorium, radium, and transuranic elements.

 Beta Particles